 The hotel is located adjacent to the Anaheim Convention Center, and just south of the Disneyland Resort.
 Also nearby: Angel Stadium, the Honda Center, and the Anaheim ARTIC Metrolink station.
 John Wayne Airport is less than 20 minutes away.

 There are several different types of rooms to choose from!
-Traditional rooms are offered with 1 King bed or 2 Queen beds, with or without a Juliet balcony.
+Traditional rooms are offered with 1 King bed or 2 Queen beds, with or without a stand balcony.
 These will typically have a city view or parking structure view.
-(Note – On the Westin website, the room type simply says balcony.
+(Note – On the Westin website, the room type says “stand balcony.”
 Be advised this means Juliet balcony.
 There are sliding doors with an iron railing, but no actual balcony to walk out onto.)

 “Studio” rooms include club lounge access.